 20:51:02:13.01.
 Foreign pharmacy graduate internship.
-A graduate of a foreign school of pharmacy who is a candidate for licensure in South Dakota and who has met the requirements of § 20:51:01:10 must obtain a minimum of 1500 hours of internship in a licensed pharmacy or other board-approved location before receiving a South Dakota pharmacist license.
+A graduate of a foreign school of pharmacy who is a candidate for licensure and who has met the requirements of § 20:51:01:10 shall obtain a minimum of one thousand five hundred internship hours in a licensed pharmacy or other board-approved location before receiving a pharmacist license.